t-sasaki915/t-sasaki915/README.md

 - Lisp

 #### Favourite Monads and Functions
-- ExceptT
+- ExceptT (Has been rescued me from trillions of Either.)
-- foldM
+- foldM (Almost essential for me to work with ExceptT.)
-- liftM2
+- liftM2 (I have really no idea why but I love it.)